duckduckgo/duckduckhack-docs/programming-mission/creating-effective-fatheads.md

-# Creating Effective Fatheads
+# Creating Effective Reference Fatheads

 While on the surface Fatheads appear simple, there are a few steps you can take toward increasing your Fathead's query coverage and accuracy.

-This article will run through some of these, using examples drawn from creating programming IAs.
+This article will run through some of these, focusing on creating programming IAs.

 ## Full topic coverage